About Mamma's Marmalade

 Mamma’s has made appearances on stages at FreshGrass, Podunk Bluegrass Festival, Thomas Point Bluegrass Festival, Club Passim and The Parlor Room.
 In June of 2017, they released their debut album “Goodbye, Black Velvet”, which The Valley Advocate called “...a burst of sunshine that makes dark clouds dissipate”.
-The band is currently working on a second album, which will be released in the Summer of 2018.
+The band is currently working on a second album to be released in the Fall of 2018.

 Offering a fresh narrative to traditional acoustic music, Mamma’s Marmalade provides a window to the future of bluegrass while keeping the flavor of Americana and Rock n’ Roll alive.
 Experimenting with songs from classic hitmakers such as The Grateful Dead and Jimi Hendrix, these scrappy musicians weave technical ability and a rowdy spirit to create a sound laced with a touch of mischief.
 The band’s high energy shows belie a universal spirit that compels fans to dance and revel in the love of authentic music.